wisroot-com/xnew/docs/manual.md

 ```
 - System properties defined in both component functions are automatically merged.
 - Original properties defined in both component functions are overridden.
-    However, By using the return value of `xextend`, you can change it to execute both.
+    However, By using the return value of `xnode.extend`, you can change it to execute both.

 ```
 const xnode = xnew((xnode) => {
-    const props = xextend(Base);
+    const props = xnode.extend(Base);

     return {
         update() {